miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ### Class 2: Principles in Survey Question Design

-This class will introduce practical advice on how best to design survey questions and will cover cognitive interviewing and a discussion on how to properly pre-test and validate new survey items.
+This class will introduce practical advice on how best to design survey questions and will cover the cognitive model of survey answers, cognitive interviewing and a discussion on how to properly pre-test and validate new survey items.

 ***Readings***

-* Groves et al. (2011) - Chapter 2, 7 & 8
+* Groves et al. (2011) - Chapters 2, 7 & 8

 ***Additional Resources***